Letter G activities to enjoy with your preschooler!

 For our phonics book the girls would have pictures from a magazine and they would find pictures that started with the respective letter and they would cut them out.
 Easy peasy.

 For our transportation book we would work on a craft for each letter.
 G was for garbage truck.
-I didn’t take any pictures of the finished project but I linked the Pinterest image below of what it will look like.
+I didn’t take any pictures of the finished project but click the link below to download it for yourself!
 The crafts from Learn, Create, Love are another favorite in our house and the girls could do them for hours!

-Day Three – Oobleck and Green Eggs and Ham
+Day Three – Green Goop and Green Eggs and Ham

 Now OF COURSE you could read Bartholomew and the Oobleck, but because I referred to it as green goo, we chose to read the GREEN Dr. Suess book which is, of course, Green Eggs and Ham.
 If I had to choose a favorite, I would say this is one of my FAVORITE pictures books about Sam and his compulsive need to get you try green eggs and ham 😉